Website Pricing: What It Really Takes to Design and Build a Professional Website

 Many DIYers can get their account set up and a rough Home page started.
 But then reality creeps in … “there’s everything else.”
 They’re soon in a cycle of frustrating starts and stops, searching for definitions, tutorials, and videos (which can be a swamp of outdated content, making it even more confusing).

 Then there’s writing.
 Being a “good writer” doesn’t always produce strong marketing copy.
-Too many artists get rather worn out with this aspect as well.
+Too many owners get rather worn out with this aspect as well, even with helpful AI.

 There are exceptions, of course.
 If you have the technical aptitude and experience to do it all on your own — great!
 If you have a knack for writing engaging copy — fantastic.

 But for those struggling, we save them angst and loads of time.
-Everything is done faster and ready for sharing with the world.
+Everything is done faster and is ready to share with the world.

 Number of tasks and Hours

 How many hours does it take to build a thorough, professional website?
-To give an example, for Show & Sell, our eCommerce website, we have a running checklist of over 110 discrete tasks, including decisions and revisions.
-For an artist with 20 works to start, if we have all of the artwork images, titles, dimensions, and descriptions ready to go from the artist, it will take ~65 - 75 total hours to do things right.
+To give an example, for our eCommerce website, we have a running checklist of over 110 discrete tasks, including decisions and revisions.
+For an owner with 20 products to start, if we have all of the images, titles, dimensions, and descriptions ready to go from the artist, it will take ~65 - 75 total hours to do things right.

 For a less technical, inexperienced person doing the same tasks, it could take at least double those hours to complete, if not more.
 That’s almost a month’s worth of full-time effort, but it’s usually done in their spare time, which means their DIY website project can stretch on for several months and beyond.

-Another common DIY pattern is to build a basic site, get 1 - 2 artworks posted, and figure they’ll make improvements later, including loading the rest of their artwork.
+Another common DIY pattern is to build a basic site, get 1 - 2 offerings posted, and figure they’ll make improvements later.
 But frequently, “later” never happens.

 This impacts in two ways: